What is an Arkansas Quitclaim Deed?

 An Arkansas (AR) quitclaim deed allows someone who owns a property (grantor) to transfer ownership of that property to someone else (grantee).
 The property transfer comes with no promises or guarantees about the property’s title or the grantor’s right to sell the property.

-Sometimes people in Arkansas mistakenly call the quitclaim deed a “quick claim deed,” “quit claims deed,” or “quit claim deed.”
+Sometimes people mistakenly call the quitclaim deed a “quick claim deed,” “quit claims deed,” or “quit claim deed.”
 These all refer to the same document.

 If the grantor and grantee want a guarantee on the title, they need to use a warranty deed instead of a quitclaim deed in Arkansas.